 Second, get practical, work-related experience.
 For students who enter the job market, studies have shown that part-time practical experience is a significant factor of their college years that helped them to achieve success.
 Graduates who had such experience consistently show a lower unemployment rate, higher salaries, and better career potential for their jobs than those without it.
 Even if you decide to go on to graduate or professional school, admissions committees for advanced degrees favor candidates with such experience.
 In addition, practical experience can help you decide what you might like to do in the work force.
 By testing an occupation before committing to a full-time career, you can see if it suits you.

 There are many ways you can find pre-professional employment while going to school.
-The Job Opportunities Program Office in the Career Services Center lists on- and off-campus part-time and temporary jobs as well as paid internships and co-op positions.
-Other offices on campus, specifically the Associated Students Internship Office and Academic Internship Program in the literature building, list internships as mentioned previously in this handbook.
+The Career Services Center lists on- and off-campus part-time and temporary jobs as well as paid internships and co-op positions.
+Other offices on campus, specifically the Academic Internship Program in the literature building, list internships as mentioned previously in this handbook.
 If you have ideas for developing your own internship and need assistance approaching an employer, you can discuss them with a career adviser.

 Third, as you begin your job search it is important to remember that not all methods work equally well for all types of positions.
 For example, most recent UCSD alumni surveys show that while engineering students can best spend their job search time utilizing Career Services' job listings, attending job fairs, and participating in on-campus interviews, sociology majors and other liberal arts graduates should plan to utilize other strategies depending on their job goals.
 Those seeking human services-related jobs would be better served using networking and previous experience with related employers in addition to Career Services' job listings to increase their odds of a successful outcome.
 For more information on which strategies work best for your field of interest, check out the Career Services Center which is there to help, wherever you are in the search process.
 Even if you reach your senior year and haven't followed the conventional wisdom described here, it's not too late.
 Custom-made programs for last-minute job seekers prepare seniors, and even graduates, for employment.